oli-pey/Python_Project/readme.md

 - As a user, I want to delete a specific laptop entry by entering its unique ID after viewing the current inventory, because it helps me accurately keep the inventory up to date when a device is sold or removed.
 - As a user, I want to filter the inventory by single criteria (Brand, Min RAM, or Min Storage) or a combination (Min RAM AND Min Storage), because it saves time when searching for specific device configurations that meet hardware or manufacturer requirements.
 - As a user, I want all changes (additions and deletions) to be immediately saved to the data file, so that when I next run the app, I don’t lose any data and the inventory remains consistent.
+- As a user, I want to be able to type 'back' or 'exit' at any input prompt to cancel the current operation (Create, Delete, Filter) and return to the main menu, because it allows me to quickly navigate the application and prevent accidental data entry or modification.
 ## Use Cases
 | Use Case | Goal / Description | Key Functions Involved |
 | :--- | :--- | :--- |